Megan Courtney

-Megan Eileen Courtney-Lush (born October 27, 1993) is an American indoor professional volleyball player for the United States women's national volleyball team.
-Courtney played outside hitter for the Penn State women's volleyball team, and won back to back national championships in 2013 and 2014.
-With the USA national team, she played at the 2017 FIVB World Grand Prix.
-She was named the best libero at the 2019 FIVB Volleyball Women's Nations League.
-Courtney was also selected as an alternate to the 2020 USA Olympic Team but did not travel to Tokyo.
+Megan Eileen Courtney-Lush (born October 27, 1993) is an American indoor professional volleyball player for the Columbus Fury of the Pro Volleyball Federation.
+She played college volleyball at Penn State, with whom she won back-to-back national championships in 2013 and 2014.
+She went on to play professionally for club teams in Puerto Rico, Poland, Turkey, and Italy.

+Though she was as an outside hitter in college and during her club seasons, Courtney-Lush played as a libero during her time as a member of the United States women's national team.
+With the U.S., she participated at several international tournaments, most notably winning the 2019 FIVB Volleyball Women's Nations League, where she was named Best Libero.
+Courtney was named as an alternate to the 2020 USA Olympic Team.

 Career

-High School and College
+High school and college

-Courtney's volleyball career began in 2008, playing for four years with Archbishop Alter High School in Kettering, Ohio.
+Courtney-Lush was a four-year varsity player at Archbishop Alter High School in Kettering, Ohio.
+In her freshman, junior, and senior seasons, she helped take her team to the state semifinals.
+She was named the 2011–2012 Ohio Gatorade Player of the Year.

 She played college women's volleyball at Penn State, where in her freshman season she was the Big Ten Freshman of the Year as well as the AVCA Mideast Region Freshman of the Year.
-In her next two seasons, she helped Penn State to back-to-back NCAA Titles.
+In her next two seasons, she helped Penn State to back-to-back NCAA titles.
 In the 2014 NCAA Tournament, she earned Most Outstanding Player honors after she recorded career-high 23 kills and 16 digs in the national semifinals win over Stanford.
 She had 11 kills and 14 digs in the NCAA Championship win over BYU.
+Courtney-Lush finished her college career with 1,154 kills on a .259 hitting percentage, 1,141 digs, and 364 blocks.